iutinvg/micro-pma/README.markdown

 - Open pma.php in editor and write your database credentials: host, database name, username and password.
-- Change script access password also.
+- Also, change script access password.
 - Upload the file to web-directory.
 - Go to this script with proper URL in your browser.